fdb/slarg-website/outreach/may-you-arrive.md

 More info: [Ruth Razan Loos](https://slarg.be/people/ruth-razan-loos/)

-I﻿mage 1: Permanent onsite mural at Sint Lucas (designed and painted by Bachelor students and artistic newcomers Stadscanvas) - image also printed as a postcard
+I﻿mage 1: permanent onsite mural at Sint Lucas (designed and painted by Bachelor students and artistic newcomers Stadscanvas) - image also printed as a postcard

-I﻿mage 2: Leporello, designed by / with works of participants
+I﻿mage 2: leporello, designed by / with works of participants

-I﻿mage 3: Some drawings made during the week
+I﻿mage 3: some drawings made during the week

 I﻿mage 4: painting the mural